African American Portrait Gallery

 For more on these exhibitions and others, consider Country Road Magazine available in print, online or by e-newsletter.

-And now to Cleveland, Ohio, to experience the Glasswork of Earl James and learn about the process of creating it.
+And now to Cleveland, Ohio to experience the glasswork of Earl James and learn about the process of creating it.

 So first thing is, we put a pipe up to get it nice and warm.

-This is the glory hall here, which is where we do all the reheating.
+So there's the pipe warmer there, but this is the glory hole here, which is where we do all the reheating.

 Once the pipes are ready, we'll go to the furnace and we will gather glass from there.

-It's fun, but it's also a little bit you want to impress, you know, And I try to do my best to make something of what they're asking for.
+It's fun, but it's also a little bit, you want to impress, you know, and I try to do my best to make something of what they're asking for.

-And there's recognition that the writers are getting and this is a gift.
+And there's recognition that the writers are getting and, this is a gift.

 Just as a reminder, I think, of what they're offering.

-So I try not to make some big impressive thing or something too small, but just something that you can put on a shelf.
+So I try not to make some big, impressive thing or something too small, but just something that you can put on a shelf.

 But they can also see it as an art piece.